Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-72-the-reckoning.md

 *“ADDER ONE-ONE, jump complete.”*

 Things progressed *very* rapidly from there.
 The initial strike package was there to achieve air dominance, which couldn’t be done precisely from orbit.
-The Navy’s ships were too far away, their fires were big enough to cause severe collateral—Tagg didn’t like being collateral---and they were orbiting tight and fast, so most of the time they were beyond the horizon or too low on it to shoot anyway.
+The Navy’s ships were too far away, their fires were big enough to cause severe collateral—Tagg didn’t like being collateral - and they were orbiting tight and fast, so most of the time they were beyond the horizon or too low on it to shoot anyway.

 Fighters, though, they could be fuckin’ *surgical.* And they were.
 The alien air patrol doing a wide lazy loop around the palace’s airspace barely had time to notice they were under attack from a completely unexpected direction before they were gone.

 Stage two was sustainment, bringing in more air superiority, keeping the pressure on with fresh and fully-stocked planes.
 Four fighters became sixteen, and now they had enough power in the sky to make things safe for the rapidly-snowballing chain of forces needed to insert the assault force proper.

 They were four minutes into the assault, and the ground base had just begun to notice they were in deep trouble.
 It was too late.
 Next up were the first of the heavy assets.
-A big fat fucker with big sensors was there for air battle management---something like an AWACS and a JSTARS combined, he forgot exactly what it was called---along with the first refueler.
+A big fat fucker with big sensors was there for air battle management - something like an AWACS and a JSTARS combined, he forgot exactly what it was called - along with the first refueler.
 Fighter jets were thirsty motherfuckers, and already two needed to drink.

 Five minutes after that, the air battle net had been fully established.
 Next came the Weavers.
 They weren’t very big, not even as big as a C-130 these days, but what they lacked in size they made up for in spaceflight.
 And anyway, if you had *enough* of them, they were more than big enough to drop a battalion worth of paratroopers on some hapless fuckers’ noggins.